MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 Get-NetAdapter | ?
 Name -Like "vEthernet (Ethernet*"
 ```

-Consult the output of the `start-kubelet.ps1` script to see if there are errors during virtual network creation.
+Often it is worthwhile to modify the [InterfaceName](https://github.com/Microsoft/SDN/blob/master/Kubernetes/flannel/l2bridge/start.ps1#L6) parameter of the start.ps1 script, in cases where the host's network adapter isn't "Ethernet".
+Otherwise, consult the output of the `start-kubelet.ps1` script to see if there are errors during virtual network creation.

 ### Pods stop resolving DNS queries successfully after some time alive ###
 There is a known DNS caching issue in the networking stack of Windows Server, version 1803 and below that may sometimes cause DNS requests to fail.
 To work around this issue, you can set the max TTL cache values to zero using the following registry keys: